Reporting Requirements for Annual Financial Reports of State Agencies and Universities

 - Annual leave

-- Overtime and compensatory leave for FLSA
+- Overtime and compensatory leave subject to the Fair Labor Standards Act (FLSA)

 - Employee sick leave